 FAQs about how we are working with industry

-Running an industry trial will enable members of the consortium to report back to Genomics England on what aspects of the data are proving to be most useful to their research studies, what data is missing and how the data should be collected and developed further so it is captures what industry needs and in a format that is compatible with their research and data systems.
+The Discovery Forum, and GENE before it, allows industrial partners to report back to Genomics England on what aspects of the data are proving to be most useful to their research studies, what data is missing and how the data should be collected and developed further so it is captures what industry needs in a format that is compatible with their research and data systems.

 Yes.
 All participants who have agreed to take part in the 100,000 Genomes Project will be explicitly asked by the trained healthcare professional taking their consent if they are willing for commercial companies to access their de-identified genome and health data.
 For further information, please see our FAQ on ethics and consent.

 Companies in the Discovery Forum do not access and carry out analysis on individual participant data, but will work on a limited amount of aggregated data – or the data of many thousands of participants at any one time.

 As the Discovery Forum is a collaborative venture, no fees are levied on participating organisations.

 Companies who are members of the Forum work with the researchers, clinicians and analysts who have been successful in joining Genomics England’s Clinical Interpretation Partnership (GeCIP) within a managed framework.
 This partnership between industry, the academic research community and clinicians will help to accelerate the development of new diagnostics and treatments for NHS patients as all findings will have to be shared.